Misbah Khan (politician): Early beginnings

 Khan has been a member of the Green Party since 2008, and was a member of the Green Youth from 2009 to 2017.
 Khan was a member of the Deidesheim Municipal Council from 2009 to 2014, and which she rejoined again in 2019.
 From 2009 to 2011 and again from 2014 to 2016, Khan was a member of the state executive committee of the Green Youth of Rhineland-Palatinate.
 In the Bad Dürkheim district association, she was a member of the Green Party's district executive committee from 2010 to 2011 and again from 2012 to 2016.
 At the state level, she has been active as spokesperson for the state working group Peace & International Affairs since 2014.

 Khan ran in the 2016 state election in Rhineland-Palatinate in 11th place on the state list and ran in the 2017 German federal election as a direct candidate in the Neustadt – Speyer constituency.
 At the state delegates' meeting in November 2019, Khan was elected state chair of the Rhineland-Palatinate Green Party.

 Member of the German Parliament, 2021–present

 In the 2021 German federal election, Khan ran in 5th place on the state list of the Greens of Rhineland-Palatinate and won a mandate in the Bundestag via the list position.

-In parliament, Khan has been serving as a full member of the Committee on Digital Affairs and the Committee on Home Affairs and a deputy member of the Committee on Human Rights and Humanitarian Aid.
-In this capacity, she is her parliamentary group's rapporteur on feminist digital policy, data protection and privacy rights.
+In parliament, Khan initially served as a full member of the Committee on Digital Affairs and the Committee on Home Affairs and a deputy member of the Committee on Human Rights and Humanitarian Aid.
+In this capacity, she was her parliamentary group's rapporteur on feminist digital policy, data protection and privacy rights.

+Since the 2025 German federal election, Khan has been serving as deputy chair of the Green Party's parliamentary group, under the leadership of co-chairs Katharina Dröge and Britta Haßelmann.
+In this capacity, she oversees the group’s legislative activities on health, research and families.
+In the 21st Bundestag, Khan is a member of the committee for education, family, senior citizens, women and youth.